swarch-2f-rootly/2f/Prototype_4/README.md

 1. **Layered Architecture**
    Each microservice is internally structured into four distinct layers.
 This pattern ensures that responsibilities are clearly segregated, making the service easier to develop, test, and maintain.
 The dependencies flow in one direction, from the outer layers to the inner layers.
     -   **Layer 1: Adapters:** This outermost layer is responsible for protocol-specific communication.
-It adapts incoming requests (e.g., from Kafka consumers or other services) and translates them into a format that the application's core can understand.
+It adapts incoming requests (e.g., from Kafka consumers or other services) and translates them into a format that the application's core understands.
     -   **Layer 2: Controllers:** This layer acts as the entry point for API requests (e.g., HTTP REST/GraphQL).
 It handles request validation, parsing, and calls the appropriate business logic in the Services layer.
     -   **Layer 3: Services:** This is the core of the microservice, containing the main business logic and orchestrating application operations.
 It is completely independent of the delivery mechanism (e.g., HTTP).
     -   **Layer 4: Models:** This innermost layer represents the application's data structures and domain entities.
 It is responsible for data access and persistence logic, interacting directly with the database.